-\begin{proof} In this proof, we are going to demonstrate that any of the $4$ possible attacks (one per empty square) around a node in a $D_t$ (or $D'_t$) placement can be defended by Rotate-Square and, most importantly, the guards still occupy a placement in $\mathcal{D}(G_\infty) \cup \mathcal{D}'(G_\infty)$ after their turn.
-Below, in Figure~\ref{fig:DtSQ3}, we provide pictorial details for $1$ out of $8$ cases ($4$ for $D_t$ and $4$ for $D'_t$); we need not care about the value of $t$, since all $D_t$ (respectively $D'_t$) placements are mere shifts to each other.
-The defence-responsible guard is given in black, while the rest in gray.
-Their previous positions are observable by a slight shade.
-The guards with no shade around them are exactly the ones who do not move during their turn.
-Also, notice that the guards who are mimicking the strategy of the pattern square occupy positions $(w \pm 5\alpha, z \pm 5\beta)$ for $\alpha, \beta \in \mathbb{N}$, where $(w,z)$ is the new position of a pattern square guard.
-Then, $f(w, z) = f(w \pm 5\alpha, z \pm 5\beta)$ and $f'(w, z) = f'(w \pm 5\beta, z \pm 5\alpha)$ since the modulo $5$ operation cancels out the addition (subtraction) of $5\alpha$ and $5\beta$.
-A similar observation holds for the set of guards that stand still during their turn.
-We identify a model guard, say on position $(a,b)$, and then the rest of such guards are given by $(a \pm 5\alpha, b \pm 5\beta)$.
-Again, the $f(\cdot)$ (respectively $f'(\cdot)$) values of all these nodes remain equal.
-For this reason, we focus below only on the pattern square and the model guards and demonstrate that they share the same value of $f(\cdot)$ (respectively $f'(\cdot)$).
-We hereby consider a potential attack around a node $(x, y) \in D_t$. \begin{paragraph}{Attack on $(x-1, y)$ (i.e., on $SQ_3$).} We apply Rotate-Square around $SQ_0$.
-The four guards around $SQ_0$ and the model guard standing still move as follows (Figure~\ref{fig:DtSQ3}):
+\begin{proof} In this proof, we are going to demonstrate that any of the four possible attacks (one per unoccupied square) around a vertex in a $D_t$ (or $D'_t$) placement can be defended by Rotate-Square and, most importantly, the guards still occupy a placement in $\mathcal{D}(G_\infty) \cup \mathcal{D}'(G_\infty)$ after their turn.
+Below, in Figure~\ref{fig:DtSQ3}, we provide pictorial details for one out of eight cases, four for $D_t$ and four for $D'_t$.
+We need not care about the value of $t$, since all $D_t$, respectively $D'_t$, placements are mere shifts of each other.
+The defence-responsible guard is shown in black, while the rest is depicted in gray.
+Also, notice that the pattern guards' cousins occupy positions $(w \pm 5\alpha, z \pm 5\beta)$ for $\alpha, \beta \in \mathbb{N}$, where $(w,z)$ is the new position of a pattern square guard.
+Then, $f(w, z) = f(w \pm 5\alpha, z \pm 5\beta)$ and $f'(w, z) = f'(w \pm 5\beta, z \pm 5\alpha)$, since the modulo $5$ operation cancels out the addition (subtraction) of $5\alpha$ and $5\beta$.
+A similar observation holds for stationary guards: we identify a model guard, say on position $(a,b)$, and then the rest of such guards are given by $(a \pm 5\alpha, b \pm 5\beta)$.
+Again, the $f(\cdot)$, respectively $f'(\cdot)$, values of all these vertices remain equal.
+For this reason, we focus below only on the pattern guards and one stationary guard and demonstrate that they share the same value of $f(\cdot)$, respectively $f'(\cdot)$.

+We hereby consider a potential attack around a vertex $(x, y) \in D_t$. \begin{paragraph}{Attack on $(x-1, y)$ (i.e., on $SQ_3(x,y)$).} We apply Rotate-Square around $SQ_0(x, y)$.
+The four guards around $SQ_0(x, y)$ and the model stationary guard move as follows (Figure~\ref{fig:DtSQ3}):